OpenMedFr/desiderata/README.md

 within the scope of their advanced research questions (digital editions, text mining, NLP, entity extraction, etc.).

-An obvious place for us to begin is with the [Société des anciens textes français](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_anciens_textes_fran%C3%A7ais), a series which contains some 90+ texts published before the 1920s, that is, that arein the public domain and have already been digitized.
+An obvious place for us to begin is with the [Société des anciens textes français](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_anciens_textes_fran%C3%A7ais), a series which contains some 90+ texts published before the 1920s, that is, that are in the public domain and have already been digitized.

 Some initial candidates for inclusion might be: